Buenos Aires

 Tel. +54 11 4315 8666

 This club used to be called El Divino at one point in time.
 Today, it is the most posh disco in the city, with 3 dancefloors and a Sushi bar.
+It's famous for its Syney Opera House feeling.
 Outside the club, on the patio, you can catch Latin music while inside the DJs play house.
 Every Wednesday, there's a party from 8p-2a.
-The Argentinians are world-famous for their partying ways; on the weekends, the club is forced to shut at 5a.
+If you ony go to one dance club in Buenos Aires make it this one.

 La Virtua